quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Identifying QUIC Traffic {#sec-identifying}

 The QUIC wire image is not specifically designed to be distinguishable from other UDP traffic by a passive observer in the network.
+While certain QUIC applications may be heuristically identifiable on a per-application basis, there is no general method for distinguishing QUIC traffic from otherwise-unclassifiable UDP traffic on a given link.
+Any unrecognized UDP traffic may therefore be QUIC traffic.

 At the time of writing, two application bindings for QUIC have been published or adopted by the IETF: HTTP/3 {{?QUIC-HTTP}} and DNS over Dedicated QUIC